rat-genome-database/hgnc-pipeline/README.md

 Updates nomenclature of human genes based on HGNC ID file from HGNC.
 Also updates nomenclature for dog and pig genes based on VGNC ID file from HGNC.

+Post-processing: clears (sets to NULL) NOMEN_SOURCE field for those genes that once were handled by the pipeline (NOMEN_SOURCE='HGNC') but which are no longer handled by the pipeline.
+That allows other pipelines (NCBI gene pipeline and Ensembl gene pipeline) to handle nomenclature for those genes.

 ##Module 'MGI Nomenclature'

 Updates nomenclature of mouse genes based on file from MGI.